MarcoPalomo/ecommerce-springboot/README.md

 * ``repository``: Contains interfaces for database operations
 * ``service``: Contains service classes that implement business logic

-When adding new features or components to your e-commerce application, you'll typically create new classes in these respective packages.
+(TODO) When adding new features or components to your e-commerce application, you'll typically create new classes in these respective packages.
 For example, if you were to add an Order feature, you might modify:

 * ``Order.java`` in the model package
 * ``OrderRepository.java`` in the repository package